175 entries.

 I've just finished watching your excellent DVDs on the Lyme Regis branch.
 Were those concrete posts along the embankment close to the end of the branch at Axminster station anti tank posts?
 Two WW2 pill boxes are visible too.
 Apologies if this has previously been suggested.

-Hi Chris, Just finished watching the Winchester to Alresford dvds, which I thought were excellent, especially including the map section and stills you took along the way.
+Just finished watching the Winchester to Alresford dvds, which I thought were excellent, especially including the map section and stills you took along the way.
 Well done, as usual.
 Just about to watch the Winchester Chesil ones which I'm sure will be good too.

 Hello Chris, we have now watched the Winchester to Alresford dvds and we thought they were even better than the Winchester Chesil ones, all that lovely scenery you filmed.
 Very much appreciated.
 Many thanks, M.